Pedro Domingos

-Pedro Domingos is a Professor Emeritus of computer science and engineering at the University of Washington.
+Pedro Domingos (born 1965) is a Professor Emeritus of computer science and engineering at the University of Washington.
 He is a researcher in machine learning known for Markov logic network enabling uncertain inference.

 Education

 Domingos received an undergraduate degree and Master of Science degree from Instituto Superior Técnico (IST).
-He moved to the University of California, Irvine, where he received a Master of Science degree and followed by PhD.
+He moved to the University of California, Irvine, where he received a Master of Science degree followed by his PhD.

 Research and career

-After spending two years as an assistant professor at IST, he joined the University of Washington as an Assistant Professor of Computer Science and Engineering in 1999 and became a full professor in 2012.
+After spending two years as an assistant professor at IST, he joined the University of Washington as an assistant professor of Computer Science and Engineering in 1999 and became a full professor in 2012.
 He started a machine learning research group at the hedge fund D. E. Shaw & Co. in 2018, but left in 2019.

+He co-founded the International Machine Learning Society.
+As of 2018, he was on the editorial board of Machine Learning journal.